-You take your male dog in to be neutered, and after he is back home, it appears that the testicles are still there.
-Or are they?
+It's common for most pet owners to spay or neuter their newest edition.
+The process seems straightforward but what if you take your male dog in to be neutered, and after he is back home, it appears that the testicles are still there!
+Did your vet forget to finish the job or is something else going on?
 Learn the answer to this common question, why it may happen, and if you should be concerned.

 What May Happen After Neutering

 It's highly unlikely that your vet would actually forget to neuter your pet.